-- Large (2.50 m diameter) circular arena increases the area by 25 to 80 times that of common photobeam systems.
-Combined with a slightly better spatial resolution due to the use of video tracking, this means that the number of different locations that can be discriminated by the system is increased by a factor of approximately 100.
+1. Large (2.50-m diameter) circular arena increases the area by 25 to 80 times that of common photobeam systems.
+Combined with a slightly better spatial resolution because of the use of video tracking, this means that the number of different locations that can be discriminated by the system is increased by a factor of approximately 100.
 The large arena also enables the animal to generate a much wider range of speeds, a key measure in the analysis.
-In addition, our results suggest that the open space of the large arena is more intimidating and consequently accentuates differences in wall hugging behavior. - 2.
-A tracking rate of 25 or 30 frames per second is considerably higher than is currently practical with many photobeam systems.
-Such temporal resolution is important, since a mouse can accelerate, slow down and even stop and start again more than once during a single second. - Robust smoothing algorithms considerably reduce tracking noise and outliers, which are typical of the output of tracking systems of all types.
-Many endpoints, including the widely used distance traveled, are sensitive to such noise and artifacts. - 4.
-The path of the animal is automatically segmented into discrete behavioral units with proven ethological relevance for rodents: progression segments separated by stops (lingering episodes) (Drai et al., 2000; Kafkafi et al., 2001).
-Most of SEE endpoints employ simple properties of such segments, such as their length, duration and maximal speed.
-Treating the path as a string of discrete, relevant units rather than a continuous series of coordinates allows a more straightforward analysis of complex structures. - 5.
-The SEE language can be used to query, visualize and quantify complex properties of the behavior in a database including many sessions from many experiments, and easily design new endpoints for better genotype discrimination and replicability (Drai and Golani, 2001; Kafkafi et al, submitted; Kafkafi, submitted). - 6.
-The issue of multiple comparisons, arising due to the use of many endpoints, is handled by the False Discovery Rate approach (Benjamini and Hochberg,
+In addition, our results suggest that the open space of the large arena is more intimidating and consequently accentuates differences in wall hugging behavior.

+2. A tracking rate of 25 or 30 frames per second is considerably higher than is currently practical with many photobeam systems.
+Such temporal resolution is important, as a mouse can accelerate, slow down, and even stop and start again more than once during a single second.

+3. Robust smoothing algorithms considerably reduce tracking noise and outliers, which are typical of the output of tracking systems of all types.
+Many endpoints, including the widely used distance traveled, are sensitive to such noise and artifacts.

+4. The path of the animal is automatically segmented into discrete behavioral units with proven ethological relevance for rodents: progression segments separated by stops (lingering episodes; Drai et al., 2000; Kafkafi et al., 2001).
+Most SEE endpoints use simple properties of such segments, such as their length, duration, and maximal speed.
+Treating the path as a string of discrete, relevant units rather than a continuous series of coordinates allows a more straightforward analysis of complex structures.

+5. The SEE language can be used to query, visualize, and quantify complex properties of the behavior in a database including many sessions from many experiments and to easily design new endpoints for better genotype discrimination and replicability (Drai & Golani, 2001; Kafkafi, in press; Kafkafi et al., in press).

-1995, Benjamini et al., 2001).
-This approach is preferable to either the too restrictive Bonferroni-like criterion or the too permissive approach of not controlling for multiple comparisons at all.
+6. The issue of multiple comparisons, arising because of the use of many endpoints, is handled by the false discovery rate approach (Benjamini et al., 2001; Benjamini & Hochberg, 1995).
+This approach is preferable to both the too-restrictive Bonferroni-like criterion and the too-permissive approach of not controlling for multiple comparisons at all.